Public health over pharmaceutical profit

 Private gains we can ill afford Published on:Rodrigo FernandezPosted in category:PublicationRodrigo Fernandez

 Overpriced Published on:Irene SchipperPosted in category:PublicationIrene Schipper

-For public returns on public investments in the pharmaceutical industry
+For better public returns on public investments in drug development

-Because of a lack of overview on the amount of public money invested in these ways and a lack of information from capital venture funds set up with public money, there is no transparency regarding the total public funding of medicine development.
+Because of a lack of overview on the amount of public money invested in these ways, there is no transparency regarding the total public funding of medicine development.

-However, our case studies and research show that public funding in the Netherlands helped to develop medicines that are, or will be, sold at a very high price.
-Pharmaceutical companies like AstraZeneca, MSD, Novartis, and their shareholders, make huge profits when their new drugs come onto the market.
-Taxpayers receive little financial return on those public investments.
-Instead, they pay increasingly high prices for medicines, either directly or through their health insurance.
+However, our case studies and research show that public funding in the Netherlands helped to develop medicines that are or will be, sold at a very high price.
+Pharmaceutical companies like AstraZeneca, MSD, Novartis and their shareholders make huge profits when their new drugs come onto the market.
+Taxpayers receive little return on those public investments if the prices end up being too high to afford.

 A perfect example of this phenomenon is the development of COVID-19 vaccines.

-Governments around the world spent at least US$5.8 billion to support the research and production of COVID-19 vaccines during the pandemic.
-Studies of seven pharmaceutical companies showed that vaccines and medicines generated at least US$90 billion in profits.
+Governments around the world gave upfront financing and spent at least US$5.8 billion in grants and tens of billions in advance purchasing agreements to support the research and production of COVID-19 vaccines during the pandemic.
+Only four pharmaceutical companies generated at least US$90 billion in profits from their COVID-19 vaccines and medicines.
 And according to the US think tank Public Citizen, Moderna’s COVID-19 vaccine was entirely paid for by taxpayers.
-Yet, most of these profits get divided between the companies and their private shareholders.
+Yet, companies chose to prioritise high-value sales of vaccines to high-income countries and thus added to global inequalities in terms of access to vaccines.
+Most of these profits are divided between the companies and their private shareholders.

 Fighting tax avoidance across sectors